 AT THE START of the new year, Methodists make a distinctive resolution.

-Last January I began attending a Methodist Church, where I experienced the Covenant Service for the first time, and found it deeply moving.
-The closest I have found to this in other churches is in the renewal of baptismal promises at the Easter Vigil in many Roman Catholic and some Anglican churches.
-There are also echoes of it in the prayer of receiving from St Ignatius of Loyola, and the prayer of abandon by St Charles de Foucauld, both of which have influenced my faith journey.
-It affirmed my decision to join the Methodist Church in May 2022.
+The closest experience I have found in other churches is the renewal of baptismal promises at the Easter Vigil, which takes place in many Roman Catholic and some Anglican churches.
+The Covenant Prayer at the heart of the service is similar to St Ignatius of Loyola‘s prayer of receiving, and St Charles de Foucauld‘s prayer of abandon.
+Both have influenced my faith journey.

 So this year, I decided to look into it more deeply.
 This is what I found, summarised from the Methodist Church website:

-The Covenant is not a contract in which God and human beings agree to provide particular goods and services for each other!
 It is not something that we have to do to create a relationship with God.
 God has freely and graciously already made it possible.
 Rather, the Covenant is the means by which we accept the relationship, then seek to sustain it.

 Origins of the Covenant Service